In these formative years, the Wesley Junior School (Early Learning to Year 4) offers students small class sizes and specialist primary-years teachers.

 Students explore concepts about themselves and the world around them through a combination of classroom learning, incursions, excursions, cocurricular activities and outdoor education camps.

 The IB Primary Years Program

-Students learn within the framework of the International Baccalaureate Primary Years Program (IB PYP) – an approach to education which views children as active learners, who acquire knowledge through inquiry-based learning.
+Students from early years to Year 6 learn within the framework of the International Baccalaureate Primary Years Program (IB PYP) – an approach to education which views children as active learners, who acquire knowledge through inquiry-based learning.